The Springvale Community Hub is located on the eastern side of Springvale Road and near the Springvale retail precinct.

 Stage 1 - Springvale City Hall redevelopment

 Refurbishment works to the Springvale City Hall are now complete, with only the upgrade of the Supper Room to go.
 This major renovation will turn the town hall into a more functional facility while preserving the overall design character of this much-loved community building.
 The majority of works will be on the inside of the building to allow a more diverse range of private and public events to be held there in the future.
-Springvale Town Hall is currently closed for bookings and is due to reopen in July 2017.
+Springvale Town Hall has reopened and is now open for bookings.

 Stage 2 - Construction of Springvale Community Hub

 This will be a world-class community facility providing a variety of learning, leisure and cultural opportunities.
 It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, civic services area and plentiful parking.
 The outdoor green spaces will be extensively landscaped and allow for a variety of passive and active recreation uses, community events and social gatherings.